 - 1. Students are never allowed to administer medications in an observation experience. - 2.
 Students may not administer experimental drugs or oncological chemotherapy drugs to any patient. - 3.
 Students may not give IV pushes to children. - 4.
 Students will only give medications prepared by themselves or the pharmacy. - 5.
 The instructor/licensed RN must be present when the student is to administer a controlled substance.
 The instructor will: - a.
 Secure the keys from the staff.
 The student may not be in possession of the narcotic keys or code number to access the Pyxis system. - b.
 Observe the student checking the narcotic count and signing out the narcotic.
 If there is a discrepancy in the count, it must be corrected before the student obtains the narcotic. - c.
 Co-sign the narcotic book and Medication Administration Record.
 Also for computer documentation, the supervising licensed nurse must be indicated. - d.
 If there is a need to waste a portion of a narcotic, it must be witnessed by a second licensed person.
-The student and instructor constitute one licensed person. - 6.
+The student and instructor/preceptor constitute one licensed person. - 6.
 When giving insulin and heparin, two licensed nurses will verify all doses.
-The instructor and student constitute one license. - 7.
+The instructor/preceptor and student constitute one license. - 7.
 When giving intravenous digoxin, two licensed nurses will verify all doses. - 8.
 The medication order must be current according to agency policy.
 If the order is out-of-date the student must obtain, through the primary nurse, an updated order prior to giving the medication.

-PN students will only give meds in the presence of the instructor.
+Senior-level ADN students can give meds in the presence of the instructor or a licensed RN in accordance to the Medication Administration Guidelines.